snowplow-archive/snowplow.github.com/_posts/2016-10-02-snowplow-r84-stellers-sea-eagle-released-with-elasticsearch-2-x-support.md

 <h2 id="elasticsearch-2-x">1.
 Elasticsearch 2.x support</h2>

 This release brings full support for Elasticsearch 2.x for both the HTTP and Transport clients.
-This will allow you to take advantage of the AWS Elasticsearch Service running ES 2.3 as well as being able to update your own clusters to take advantage of all the latests features Elasticsearch has to offer - along with being able to use the latest Kibana.
+This lets you use the AWS Elasticsearch Service running ES 2.3, or indeed upgrade your self-hosted Elasticsearch cluster to version 2.x.

-This is being supported by dynamically building a binary for each version, simply use the one appended by `_1x` or `_2x` for the level you wish to use.
+We delivered this by dynamically building a Kinesis Elasticsearch Sink binary for both Elasticsearch versions - you'll choose the binary appended by `_1x` or `_2x` as appropriate.

-The upgrade process should be fairly painless, however there is one change that could cause issues during migration - which is that field names cannot contain dots any longer.
-The core Snowplow field names and shredded selfdescribing events events have always abided by this rule throughout our 1.x support - however it was possible that if a fieldname within your event data JSON contained dots this was loaded as is.

-To illustrate consider the following SelfDescribingJson:
+One important thing to flag is that Elasticsearch 2.x no longer allows field names to contain periods (`.`).
+While we never used periods within Snowplow or Iglu Central property names, your team may have created some, like so:

 {% highlight json %}
 {